DerJesko/expterminator/README.md

 # expterminator: Proof Transformer from ∀-Exp+Res to QRAT

-expterminator is a tool for transforming ∀-Exp+Res proofs into QRAT proofs.
-It takes as input a quantified boolean formula (specified in the [QDIMACS format](http://www.qbflib.org/qdimacs.html)) together with a ∀-Exp+Res proof (the proof system was introduced in [On Propositional QBF Expansions and Q-Resolution](https://pdfs.semanticscholar.org/17d8/fdf5882acd94ec6a6daa689bbe390dd397bb.pdf), and outputs a QRAT proof(the proof system was introduced in [Solution Validation and Extraction for QBF Preprocessing](https://www.cs.utexas.edu/~marijn/publications/jar16.pdf).
-The details of this proof transformation are described in "[QRAT Polynomially Simulates ∀-Exp+Res*](https://benjaminkiesl.github.io/publications/qrat_simulates_forall_exp_res_kiesl_seidl.pdf)".
+expterminator is a tool for transforming proofs that are produced by solvers of [quantified Boolean formulas](https://en.wikipedia.org/wiki/True_quantified_Boolean_formula).
+These solvers play an important role in computer science because they can be used as reasoning engines for the verification of software and hardware systems as well as for various tasks in artificial intelligence.
+In particular, expterminator can transform [∀-Exp+Res proofs](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.705.1452&rep=rep1&type=pdf) into [QRAT proofs](https://www.cs.utexas.edu/~marijn/publications/jar16.pdf).
+The details of this proof transformation are described in the paper [QRAT Polynomially Simulates ∀-Exp+Res](https://benjaminkiesl.github.io/publications/qrat_simulates_forall_exp_res_kiesl_seidl.pdf).

 ## Getting Started